Short-term incoming (occasional) students

 If your initial enquiry is deemed suitable, you will be provided with information on how to submit a full application, which will then be reviewed by an academic in the relevant department and you will be informed if your application has been successful.

 Please read the guidance you are sent carefully (this is aimed at exchange students but also applicable to occasional applicants).
-Please note you will be required to submit a letter of recommendation from a suitable academic/equivalent at your university.
+Please be aware that you are required to pick from one Surrey programme only and to submit a letter of recommendation from a suitable academic/equivalent at your university.

-If your application is successful, you will have one month from your acceptance email to confirm you wish to accept your place at the University of Surrey.
+If your application is successful, you will have one month from your acceptance email to confirm your wish to accept your place at the University of Surrey.

-If you choose not to accept your place here, or to withdraw, please email the Global Engagement Office as soon as possible stating that you are withdrawing and your reason for doing so.
+If you choose not to accept your place here, or to withdraw, please email the International Engagement Office as soon as possible stating that you are withdrawing and your reason for doing so.